bipbopbup/bipbopbup/README.md

 # About me
 Hi there!
 I am Lucas Marco, a **Spanish Pentester** and **Cybersecurity Analyst**.
 I studied **Software Engineering** at university and it was during this time that I developed an interest in cybersecurity.
-After that I worked as a developer and finally as a cybersecurity analyst performing **penetration tests on very different systems such as Network Devices, Operating Systems, Web Pages**, developing testing tools with **Bash, Powershell** and **Python**, and writting reports.
+After that I worked as a developer and finally as a cybersecurity analyst performing **penetration tests on very different systems such as Network Devices, Operating Systems, Web Pages**, developing testing tools with **Bash, Powershell** and **Python**, and writing reports.
 Currently I am working my way to achieve **OSCP** certification!

 Here I will mainly upload the reports for the machines I have owned in order to improve my reporting skills as well as to get a solid understanding of the hacking process.
 This reports encompass Hackthebox and Offsec Proving Grounds laboratories for the time being!